The Indoor Air

 Compliance

-Maintain compliance with ASHRAE Standards 62.1-2022 and 241, as well as qualify for LEED credits.
+Maintains compliance with ASHRAE Standard 62.1-2022 and supports ASHRAE Standard 241 and qualification for LEED credits.

 ASHRAE Table 6-5